relensing: Reconstructing the mass profile of galaxy clusters from gravitational lensing: Reconstruction method

-The problem with \eqref{eq: penalty strong lens plane} relies on the need of explicitly solving the lens equation, which makes difficult to explicitly write it in terms of $\psi$ on every node.
+The problem with \eqref{eq: penalty strong lens plane} relies on the need to explicitly solve the lens equation, which makes difficult to explicitly write it in terms of $\psi$ on every node.
 For that reason, working on the source plane instead, turns out to be an advantage.
 In this direction, let us define two different penalty functions.

-\paragraph*{\textbf{Type 1:}} Since any multiply imaged system is linked to a unique source, when we apply the lens equation \eqref{eq: lens equation} to such images they have to take us to the same source with position $\boldsymbol{\beta}$.
-For instance, for the $i$-th system we can compare the source's position $\boldsymbol{\beta}_{in}$ predicted by the reconstruction for the $n$-th image to the source true position $\boldsymbol{\beta}^{\prime}_{i}$, however, since such true position is unknown, the average source's position predicted by the reconstruction
+\paragraph*{\textbf{Type 1:}} Since any multiply imaged system is linked to a unique source, when we apply the lens equation \eqref{eq: lens equation} to such images, they have to take us to the same source with position $\boldsymbol{\beta}$.
+Hence, for the $i$-th system we can compare the source position $\boldsymbol{\beta}_{in}$ predicted by the reconstruction for the $n$-th image to the source true position $\boldsymbol{\beta}^{\prime}_{i}$, however, since such true position is unknown, the average source position predicted by the reconstruction